systemsecologygroup/N2-fixers-in-the-ocean/README.md

 - 0.1 creation of the repo and the README file
 - 1.0 refinements to README, analysis of environmental data in [obs_env.ipynb](./obs_env.ipynb) and .gitignore file added.
 Also, made an overview the the data for bacteria that we aim to later predict.
 - 2.0 Joining environmental and bacteria data into a single file.
 Filling in missing values in both datasets and indexing based on coordinates instead of the default way.
+Averaged the data in bacterial nifh gene dataset for the same coordinate point.

 # Sources